tonyauyeung/tonyauyeung.github.io/content/publication/preprint/bendem_neurips_workshop_arxiv/index.md

 # Publication name and optional abbreviated publication name.
 # publication: In *Hugo Blox Builder Conference*
-publication_short: In *arxiv*
+publication_short: In *arxiv*; accepted by NeurIPS ML4Phy workshop

 abstract: Developing an efficient sampler capable of generating independent and identically distributed (IID) samples from a Boltzmann distribution is a crucial challenge in scientific research, e.g. molecular dynamics.
 In this work, we intend to learn neural samplers given energy functions instead of data sampled from the Boltzmann distribution.
-By learning the energies of the noised data, we propose a diffusion-based sampler, ENERGY-BASED DENOISING ENERGY MATCHING, which theoretically has lower variance and more complexity compared to related works.
-Furthermore, a novel bootstrapping technique is applied to EnDEM to balance between bias and variance.
-We evaluate EnDEM and BEnDEM on a 2-dimensional 40 Gaussian Mixture Model (GMM) and a 4-particle double-welling potential (DW-4).
-The experimental results demonstrate that BEnDEM can achieve state-of-the-art performance while being more robust.
+By learning the energies of the noised data, we propose a diffusion-based sampler, NOISED ENERGY MATCHING, which theoretically has lower variance and more complexity compared to related works.
+Furthermore, a novel bootstrapping technique is applied to NEM to balance between bias and variance.
+We evaluate NEM and BNEM on a 2-dimensional 40 Gaussian Mixture Model (GMM) and a 4-particle double-welling potential (DW-4).
+The experimental results demonstrate that BNEM can achieve state-of-the-art performance while being more robust.

 # Summary.
 An optional shortened abstract.
 summary: A neural sampler for Boltzmann distribution, leveraging energy-based diffusion, denoising energy matching and bootstrap energy estimation.